n4q7x/crawl/crawl.md

 At the top level, there is an organization, called IANA, which is responsible for choosing which countries and internet companies get which IP addresses.

+Internet packets are *routed*, just like mail in the mailsystem.

+You write a letter, and it goes to your nearby post office.

+They look at where it *wants* to go, and figure out who *they* should sent it to.

+This process repeats until your letter arrives in, oh, a village in Zambia.

+Websites are *hosted*

 """